Last reviewed May 2017

 August 20, 2007: The body of the 13th and final victim of the I-35W Bridge collapse is recovered from the Mississippi River.

-September 11, 2007: The Minnesota Legislature holds a special session; legislation passed includes several provisions related to the bridge collapse.
+September 11, 2007: The Minnesota Legislature holds a one day special session; legislation passed includes several provisions related to the bridge collapse.

 September 14, 2007: MnDOT receives technical proposals from four companies: Ames/Lunda, C.S.
 McCrossan, Flatiron/Manson and Walsh Construction/American Bridge.